Welcome

 Exclusions remove certain activities from the scope of regulation, even if they would otherwise be regulated.
 Key exclusions for solicitors include:

-• introducing a client to an authorised person (e.g., a financial adviser), provided the solicitor has no further involvement
+• introducing a client to an authorised person (e.g., a stockbroker), provided the solicitor has no further involvement and does not advise on the merits

-• acting as a trustee or personal representative, provided no extra remuneration is received
+• acting as a trustee or personal representative (PR) in relation to investments, provided no separate remuneration is received for the investment-related activity

-• activities that are a necessary part of providing legal services (the "necessary" exclusion), but not if the activity is separately remunerated
+• professional/necessary exclusion: activities which are a necessary part of providing legal services, and not separately remunerated (must be incidental to the legal service)

 Key Term: exclusion